bertugkara/ZeroKnowledgeProofPaillier/README.md

 # ZeroKnowledgeProofPaillier
-Zero Knowledge Proof of Encryption of Zero.
+This code provides Zero Knowledge Proof for Encryption of Zero (Paillier Encryption).